The nations are disquieted over Syria

 Jeremiah 49:25 How is the city of praise not left, the city of my joy!

 Two different Hebrew words for city are used in the verse above.
 The city of praise is a fortified city that has been celebrated in song.
 When God says “how is the city not left” he could be communicating his astonishment that even after a terrible assault on Damascus, the city has still not surrendered.
 When God calls Damascus “the city of my joy!” he is specifically saying that he delights in the cities old buildings.
 So we are looking for the destruction of the old part of the city.
+The neighborhood of “Old Damascus” is the capital of Syria.
 Damascus is the oldest continually inhabited city on earth.
 It was founded by the Aramaeans over four thousand years ago, and was inhabited two thousand years before that.
 Damascus is a living depiction of human history.

 Jeremiah 49:26 Therefore her young men shall fall in her streets, and all the men of war shall be cut off in that day, saith the LORD of hosts.

 In this verse the young men are contrasted to the men of war.
 The men of war obviously represent the Syrian Army.
-Lately Syrian citizens have joined Assad and the Syrian army to help defend their country.
+Lately Syrian citizens have joined Assad and the Syrian Army to help defend their country.
 The Syrian National Defense Force is a newly formed civilian guard.
-I think that the Syrian National Defense Force are represented by the young men in this verse.
+I think that the Syrian National Defense Force could be represented by the young men in this verse.

 Jeremiah 49:27 And I will kindle a fire in the wall of Damascus, and it shall consume the palaces of Benhadad.

 The phrase “kindle a fire” leads many to imagine a nuclear explosion but that is not what is pictured here.
 The terminology “kindle a fire” is used in several other Bible passages.
 The terminology “kindle a fire” mean that God will send an army against a city or a nation.
 I think that God will send the Turkish army against Damascus.